Thérèse Island

 Thérèse Island is a small island off the western coast of Mahé in the Seychelles.
 It has 700 m long white sand beaches, with numerous coconut palms.
 It has two rocky peaks which resemble a giant's staircase, the tallest, Thérèse Peak, being 164 m above sea level.
 There is a reef protecting the south shore of the island.
 Thérèse Island, along with its sister island Conception Island, is part of Port Glaud district of Mahé, the main island of the Seychelles.

 The island is uninhabited but tourists frequently visit it for its water-sports including scuba diving, snorkeling, water skiing, sailing, windsurfing, and deep sea fishing.

-There is a restaurant on the island serving Creole cuisine.

 Administration

 The island belongs to Port Glaud District.